facebookresearch/stopes/README.md

 stopes uses [flit](https://flit.pypa.io/) to manage its setup, you will need a recent version of pip for the install to work.
 We recommend that you first upgrade pip:
 `python -m pip install --upgrade pip`
+Warning: the latest pip (about `23.3`) seems to no longer support the way the dependencies are declared in `fasttext` and maybe other packages without `pyproject.toml`.
+To bypass the associated problems, consider installing the `wheel` package.

 The mining pipeline relies on fairseq to run LASER encoders, because of competing dependency version, you'll have to first install fairseq with pip separately: